-- 1. Non-submission of the manifest or the other documents at importation or exportation as well as delaying the submission of the manifest or the other documents beyond the prescribed time according to the provisions of Articles (30, 36, 39, and 40) of the Law. - 2.
-Not having the manifest endorsed by the customs authorities at the port of shipping in the cases so requiring according to the provisions of Article (31) of the Law. - 3.
-Declaring several sealed packages combined in any way in the manifest or the like document as being a single package according to the provisions of Article (44) of the Regulation (Law) subject to the - instructions given by the director general in respect of the containers, pallets and trailers.

-- 4. Neglecting to mention some necessary information in the manifest or the like document. - 5.
-The postal import of closed parcels or boxes not bearing the approved labels which is contrary to the provisions of the Arab and international postal agreements and the national legislations according to the provisions of Article (40) of the Law. - 6.
-Any other contravention to the provisions of the ministerial resolutions and the instructions issued under the Law.
+- 1. Non-submission of the manifest or the other documents at importation or exportation as well as delaying the submission of the manifest or the other documents beyond the prescribed time according to the provisions of Articles (30, 36, 39, and 40) of this law - 2.
+Not having the manifest endorsed by the customs authorities at the port of shipping in the cases so requiring according to the provisions of Article (31) of this law. - 3.
+Declaring several sealed packages combined in any way in the manifest or the like document as being a single package according to the provisions of Article (44) of the Law, subject to the instructions given by the director general in respect of the containers, pallets and trailers. - 4.
+Neglecting to mention some necessary information in the manifest or the like document. - 5.
+The postal import of closed parcels or boxes not bearing the approved labels in contradiction to the provisions of the Arab and international postal agreements and the national legislations according to the provisions of Article (40) of this law. - 6.
+Any other contravention to the provisions of the ministerial resolutions and the instructions issued under this law.

-A fine amounting to two hundred Saudi riyals (SR 200) or its equivalent in the currencies of the other GCC Member States for each day of delay provided that the fine shall not exceed half the price of the goods; this applies to the offences of delaying the production of the transit goods or re-exportation to the customs office through which the goods will leave or to the customs office to which the goods are dispatched after expiry of the period prescribed in the customs declarations.
+A fine amounting to two hundred Saudi riyals (SR 200) or its equivalent in the currencies of the other GCC States for each day of delay provided that the fine shall not exceed half the price of the goods; this applies to the offences of delaying the production of the transit goods or reexportation to the customs office through which the goods will leave or to the customs office to which the goods are dispatched after expiry of the period prescribed in the customs declarations.

-A fine amounting to two hundred Saudi riyals (SR 200) or its equivalent in the currencies of the other GCC Member States for each day of delay of the public transport vehicles and taxis entering the country provided that such fine shall not exceed one thousand Saudi riyals (SR 1000) or its equivalent in the currencies of the other GCC Member States.
+A fine amounting to two hundred Saudi riyals (SR 200) or its equivalent in the currencies of the other GCC States for each day of delay of the public transport vehicles and taxis entering the country provided that such fine shall not exceed one thousand Saudi riyals (SR 1000) or its equivalent in the currencies of the other GCC States.

-A fine amounting to one thousand Saudi riyals (SR 1000) or its equivalent in the currencies of the other GCC Member States for each week of delay or a fraction of the week provided that the fine shall not exceed twenty percent (20%) of the value of the goods, for the offences of delaying reexportation of the temporarily admitted goods beyond the period prescribed in the customs declarations.
-In respect of the tourist cars, these shall be subject to a fine of twenty Saudi riyals (SR 20) or its equivalent in the currencies of the other GCC Member States for each day of delay provided that he fine shall not exceed ten percent (10%) of the price of the tourist car after expiry of the period prescribed in the temporary admission licence.
+A fine amounting to one thousand Saudi riyals (SR 1000) or its equivalent in the currencies of the other GCC States for each week of delay or a fraction of the week provided that the fine shall not exceed twenty percent (20%) of the value of the goods, for the offences of delaying reexportation of the temporarily admitted goods beyond the period prescribed in the customs declarations.
+In respect of the tourist cars, these shall be subject to a fine of twenty Saudi riyals (SR 20) or its equivalent in the currencies of the other GCC States for each day of delay provided that the fine shall not exceed ten percent (10%) of the price of the tourist car after expiry of the period prescribed in the temporary admission licence.

+Explanatory Notes

-Explanatory Notes To the Common Customs Law Of the Cooperation Council for the Arab States of the Gulf
+To the Common Customs Law

+of the Cooperation Council for the

+Arab States of the Gulf

-The GCC Common Customs Law, which was prepared by a technical committee of the GCC Member States, has been designed to meet the provisions relating to the customs affairs and regulate the relationship between customs and the public.
-The CCL contains provisions and procedures for the importation, exportation and transit of goods across the territories of the GCC Member States.
-This CCL also prescribes the rights of the employees of those administrations.
+The GCC Common Customs Law, which was prepared by a technical committee of the GCC member States, has been laid down to meet the provisions relating to the customs affairs and to regulate the relationship between customs and the public.
+The Law contains provisions and procedures for the importation, exportation and transit of goods through the territories of the GCC States.
+This law also clarifies the rights of the employees of those administrations.

-The CCL aims at protecting the society through the control of the entry and exit of individuals, goods and means of transport.
+This Law aims at protecting the society through the control of the entry and exit of individuals, goods and means of transport.